emacs-mirror/emacs/mps/manual/source/guide/lang.rst

         return base;
     }

-The argument ``base`` is the address to the base of the object.
+The argument :c:data:`base` is the address to the base of the object.
 The skip method must return the address of the base of the "next object": in formats of variant A like this one, this is the address just past the end of the object, rounded up to the object format's alignment.

 .. topics::